George Bomford of Oakley Park 1838 - 1849

 5. Randalstown was begun about 1710 by Colonel Everard; a third storey was added about 1780, and most imaginative plasterwork was added to the interior at the beginning of the 1800s.
 At this time Captain Richard Everard lived with his French wife, Mathilde, daughter of the Marquis d’Amboise.
 He died in 1863 when his son Sir Nugent Everard took over.
 In 1873 Sir Nugent married Priscilla, daughter of William Humphrys of Ballyhaise by his second wife (his first wife was Anna Maria Winter: see 20.6).
 Later Sir Nugent nearly ruined himself by trying to grow tobacco at Randalstown.
 He died in 1929.
 More recently, Randalstown was the Headquarters of a Navan mining company.

-6. Gibbstown had just been built in the Italian style by John Gerrard (1838); at one end there was a single-storey domed wing ending with a bell tower.
+6. Gibstown House (or Gibbstown House) had just been built in the Italian style by John Gerrard (1838); at one end there was a single-storey domed wing ending with a bell tower.
 John Gerrard died in 1838 and was succeeded by his nephew Thomas of Boyne Hill, Navan, who was just four.
 The house was demolished after an accidental fire in the early 1900s but the yard buildings are still in use.
+OSI maps of Gibstown House in the 1800s (the 6" OSI maps are dated 1829-1841 and don't show the new house; the 25" series is from 1897-1913 and shows it before it burnt).

 7. Bloomsbury was occupied by Joseph Barnewall, a connection of Lord Trimlestown, who died in 1852; his wife was a daughter of Thomas Everard of Randlestown.
 The house now belongs to Jack Whalley.